ps-sujith/MyBooksApiDemo/README.md

 # BOOKS API DEMO

-"A sample app to showcase the Open Library API, built in Kotlin using Jetpack Compose and architecture components, following Clean Code principles and modularization."
+"Android app built with jetpack compose that displays data from the Open Library API.
+The home screen will show a list of already read books, each featuring an cover , title and author name.
+When a user selects a book, it will be navigated to a detail screen with more in-depth information about that book.
+The project  complies to SOLID principles and follow a clean architecture design pattern.
+"

 ![photo-collage png (1)](https://github.com/user-attachments/assets/9486af6b-2077-4f21-ad1e-016fa991fd41)